 This is arguably the most interesting thing in the entire AI race: Amodei and Musk share a core type and produce wildly different companies.
 Why?

 Both are likely 5w6—the “Problem-Solver” variant that looks outward toward systems and practical solutions, with a 6-wing that adds security-consciousness.
 But their 6 wings express in opposite directions.
+Some people respond to the 6’s security-anxiety by avoiding threats (phobic).
+Others charge straight at them (counterphobic).
+That single difference explains most of what separates Amodei from Musk.

 Amodei’s 6 wing is phobic—it responds to threat by preparing, building safety frameworks, creating contingency plans.
 The Responsible Scaling Policy, the evaluation thresholds, the two-key systems—these are a phobic 6-wing’s need for guaranteed safety expressed through a 5’s intellectual architecture.
 He’s also a Social 5—the subtype that relates to the world through shared intellectual ideals.
 He spends 40% of his time on company culture.
-His essay “Machines of Loving Grace” reads like a Social 5’s relationship to “super-ideals”—channeling emotional needs into a vision of what knowledge could achieve for humanity.
+His essay “Machines of Loving Grace” reads like a Social 5’s relationship to super-ideals—channeling emotional needs into a vision of what knowledge could achieve for humanity.

 Musk’s 6 wing is counterphobic—instead of avoiding threats, he charges at them.
 Counterphobic 6 energy explains the combative public persona, the anti-authoritarian streak, the “push the envelope” attitude.
 This is what makes him look like an 8 to casual observers.
 He’s a Self-Preservation 5—the “Castle” subtype that protects through fortress-building and resource accumulation.
 SpaceX, Tesla, xAI are literal fortresses of competence.
 His 100-hour work weeks, his need to control his environment, his tendency to observe systems from a distance before acting—all SP5 patterns.